surabhibhargava/surabhibhargava.github.io/_posts/2015-02-05-Dynammic Programming - A top down approach.md

 3) <b> Store results - Memoize! </b>
 Save the results you get for every function run so that if its called again, you do not recompute the whole thing and return just the stored value.

-As an example, I have solved the problem of finding the Nth term of Fibbonacci Series using both the Dynammic Programming approaches:
+As an example, I have solved the problem of finding the Nth term of Fibbonacci Series using both the Dynamic Programming approaches:

 TOP DOWN APPROACH: